Research Training Fellowships 2027 Call For Proposals

 Potential for the future:

-- Does their experience to date and career goals indicate the applicant is committed to a career in research/academic medicine in areas relevant Action’s remit?
+- Does their experience to date and career goals indicate the applicant is committed to a career in research/academic medicine in areas relevant Action’s and any co-funder's remit?

 - Is there evidence of leadership potential?